caesarfeta/dot_com/story/plant_modelling/plant_modelling.md

 Vines cannot exist without trees or other well anchored plants.

-Every structure in Nature has a purpose... a reason.
+Every structure in Nature has a purpose... a reason for being.
+Nothing has to exist, but things that do exist, exist in a very particular way.

 It is in our best interest as a species and as individuals to understand these structures.
 	Their reason for being.
 	Their applications in manufacturing our own living environments.

 Their inherent mathematical and aesthetic beauty has been an inspiration for the greatest works of art and the most practical tools of day-to-day living.
-	Antonio Gaudi.
-	The textile industry.

-Most  digital modelling of plants is done using L-Systems.
-L-Systems